-which also goes to 0 as $n\to \infty$, by \eqref{contourconv}.
-This therefore shows that each individual term on the right hand side of \eqref{weakconv1} converges to 0 uniformly in $s\in [0,1]$, completing the first part of the proof about the convergence to 0 of the distortion of the correspondence $\mathcal{R}_n$ as defined in \eqref{distort}.
+This therefore shows that each individual term on the right hand side of \eqref{weakconv1} converges to 0 uniformly in $s\in [0,1]$, completing the first part of the proof about the convergence to 0 of the distortion of the correspondence $\mathcal{R}_n$ as defined in \eqref{distort} when $t=0$.